Timmy6-9/TrainTrack/readme.md

 TO-DO:

+Both:
+- Use offset property to show labels for all trains

 Front end:
-- Add info about trains when icons are clicked on
-- Add vector icons that look like trains, try to point trains in correct direction
+- Try to point trains in correct direction
 - Find a way to (quickly) relate train ID to train service running so info can include route
+- Add filter for different train services once more data feeds are added

 Back end:
 - Add node script to movement service package.json
-- Transfer persistent array to movement service rather than on client side
-- Clean up movement service, only send messages every heartbeat
+- Clean up movement service as much as possible
-- Subscribe to more data feeds from network rail once service is streamlined and can handle more points.
+- Subscribe to more data feeds from network rail once service is streamlined and can handle more points